 You can achieve the same effect in business.
 Carefully select high performers to serve as mentors or role-models.

 Their goal is to set an example for what performance metrics are possible.
 To make it feel like a fun game, use a scoreboard.

 Even better, offer cost-effective but appreciated rewards.
+Contests are a great way of doing so.
 Give a $100 Amazon gift-card to the first person who beats your pacesetter.